notdule/30-Days-30-Projects-Challenge/README.md

 Day 1:
 Project Name - Shape Area Calculator
-What Problem it solves - It helps you calculate the area of certian shapes (*it's currently just rectangle and circle, code update/expansion coming soon*)
+What Problem does it solve - It helps you calculate the area of certian shapes (*it's currently just rectangle and circle, code update/expansion coming soon*)
 How i'll integrate that solution in code - *will add* Short explanation of how my code works: *will add*

 Day 2:
 Project Name - To Do List
-What Problem it solves - A simple to do list where you can Add, remove & view tasks you wrote!
+What Problem does it solve - A simple to do list where you can Add, remove & view tasks you wrote!
 How i'll integrate that solution in code - *will add* Short explanation of how my code works: *will add*

+Day 3:
+Project Name - Turn Based Combat Game
+What Problem does it solve/where could you use it - *will add* How i'll integrate that solution in code - *will add* Short explanation of how my code works: *will add*